Sraccity/sraccity/README.md

 ## Heyo, I'm Praghash 👋

-I'm a Melbourne-based software engineer passionate about using technology to make a difference in the lives of others.
+I'm a passionate software engineer with a background in computing, neuroscience, and a strong interest in Brain-Computer Interfaces (BCI).
+I aim to use technology to make a difference in the lives of others.

 Free free to connect with me on:
-- **GitHub**(Follow me)
+- **GitHub** (Follow me)
 - **[LinkedIn](https://www.linkedin.com/in/praghash/)**

 > This intro is still barebones.
 Will update soon™